 Peyronie’s disease, which results from a buildup of scar tissue in the penis, causes painful, curved erections.
 When left untreated, it can cause sexual dysfunction and significant changes to the appearance of the penis.
-The team at LaSara Medical Group, with offices in the Sawtelle neighborhood of Los Angeles as well as Tustin, California, is experienced in diagnosing and treating Peyronie’s disease.
+The team at LaSara Medical Group, with offices in the Sawtelle neighborhood of Los Angeles as well as Tustin, California and Encinitas, San Diego, is experienced in diagnosing and treating Peyronie’s disease.
 To schedule an appointment, call the office or use the online booking tool.

 Peyronie’s disease is a buildup of scar tissue, also known as plaque, in the penis.
 It causes curved, painful erections.

 A curved erection isn’t necessarily a sign of Peyronie’s disease.
 If you’ve had a curved erection for a long time, there’s a good chance that’s simply the natural shape of your penis.
 However, if you’ve noticed any troubling changes to the appearance of your penis, or are experiencing pain, with or without an erection, schedule an appointment at LaSara Medical Group right away.